Guided training-based evaluation assistanceRegister Now

 Configure the JNDI Connection to Your Data Source

 JasperReports Server can use a JDBC or JNDI connector as the connection point to your dataset.
-In many cases, a JDBC connection is acceptable and can be configured without an application restart, however a JNDI connection provides more control over connection pooling and other scalability aspects around database connectivity.
-Setting up a JNDI connection (for use in defining a JNDI data source within the application) will vary depending on your chosen application server.
+In many cases a JDBC connection is acceptable and can be configured without an application restart, however a JNDI connection provides more control over connection pooling and other scalability aspects around database connectivity.
+Configuring a JNDI connection (for use in defining a JNDI data source within the application) varies depending on your application server.

-For additional information on setting up and troubleshooting a JNDI connection in Apache Tomcat, refer to the JasperReports Server Administrator Guide, JNDI Issues on Apache Tomcat.
+For information on setting up or troubleshooting a JNDI connection for Tomcat, JBoss or WebLogic, scroll down the JasperReports Server Administrator Guide page at: Working with Data Sources.
 For other application servers, refer to the documentation provided by the application server vendor.

 Configure Jaspersoft Studio Report Designer

 Configuring and connecting to your data is a critical first step with Jaspersoft Studio.
-The following steps will help you with this process.
+The following helps you with this process.

 Connecting to Your Data

-Jaspersoft Studio connects to data through a data adapter.
+Jaspersoft Studio connects to data via a data adapter.
 A data adapter is an XML file that contains information about where your data is located.
-It includes information such as a URL, user, password, paths, etc. A data adapter does not contain any data itself, the data is located in the JRDataSource.
+It includes information such as a URL, user and password credentials, paths, etc. A data adapter contains no data itself; the data is located in the JRDataSource.

 - Bind information to connect your data to Jaspersoft Studio

-- Create the connection and necessary parameters for JasperReports library
+- Create the connection and necessary parameters for the JasperReports library

 Configure your Connection to the JasperReports Server Repository